Internet Sites for Career Planning

 NCDA’s International Student Services Committee (ISSC) created this handout for career services professionals to share with international students.
 It includes major resources to support international student career development such as cultural transition, visa information, job/internship search (the U.S., home country and global), continuing education, and career transition.

 As a part of NCDA members’ benefits, this 40+ page comprehensive resource guide contains 1) resources for international student advising and counseling, 2) resources for employer and alumni relations, 3) U.S. employers’ guide to hiring international students, and 4) a summary of research conducted by the ISSC's research team.
-(NCDA member login required.)
+(NCDA members must go Members Only, then login to access this online document in the Resources tab.)

 This LinkedIn group serves as a virtual forum to support and promote interaction among a network of career development professionals serving international students in higher education.
 Join our LinkedIn group today to gain access to 570+ members exchanging knowledge, resources, suggestions, and feedback on projects, recent innovations, programs or best practices, and news for working with international students and employers on career development topics.

-This upcoming new YouTube page offers short, engaging, informative videos to increase community access by sharing ISSC-led research findings, as well as other current, relevant research implications for career development professionals serving international students.
+This YouTube page offers short, engaging, informative videos to increase community access by sharing ISSC-led resources, webinars, and research findings for career development professionals serving international students.

 CenterLink's Job Board shows current job openings at LGBT community centers as well as at other organizations and institutions whose work is closely related to the needs and interests of LGBT communities.